npm-update-package/npm-update-package/README.md

 ## FAQ

-### Conflicts has occurred in PR.
+### Conflicts have occurred in PR.
 What should I do?

-If conflicts has occurred in PR, close it and run npm-update-package again.
+If conflicts have occurred in PR, close it and run npm-update-package again.